Skip to main content

 Software Engineer & AI Agent Builder

 WordPress offers two distinct preview systems: the Customizer's device preview and the Block Editor's "Preview in new tab" dropdown.
 Both are extensible, but they require completely different approaches.
-This guide covers both.
+I dug into both.

-The WordPress Customizer (Appearance > Customize) shows device preview buttons for Desktop, Tablet, and Mobile.
-You can add custom device sizes using PHP hooks.
+The WordPress Customizer shows device preview buttons for Desktop, Tablet, and Mobile.
+I can add custom device sizes using PHP hooks.

 Add this to your theme's functions.php.
 This hooks into customize_previewable_devices to add "Laptop" and "Large Mobile" options.